 At the operations center, operations officers can monitor rainfall from hundreds of probes around the country.
 The rainfall data is useful for flood/landslide alert, dam/reservoir operational support, and weather forecasting.

-The rain probes are in compact size, easy to mount and install on diverse surfaces and terrains.
+The rain probes are in a compact size, easy to mount and install on diverse surfaces and terrains.

 The probes are expected to be low-cost and suitable to be deployed with mass volume.

 The heart of every rain probe is a tipping bucket.
 The rainwater flow causes the bucket to move, which invokes an electronic counter to measure rain level.
 Figure 2 illustrates an electronic board inside a rain probe.
 The board includes the following components:

 Ultra-low-power ARM Cortex microprocessor STM32L151C6